Leaseweb/LswMemcacheBundle/README.md

 It will manage your session data without doing disk I/O on web or database servers.
 You can also run it as a central object storage for your website.
 In this role it is used for caching expensive API calls or database queries.

-This Symfony2 bundle will provide Memcache integration into Symfony2 for session and object storage.
+This Symfony2 bundle will provide Memcache integration into Symfony2 and Doctrine for session storage and caching.
 It has full Web Debug Toolbar integration that allows you to analyze and debug the cache behavior and performance.

 [Read the LeaseWebLabs blog about LswMemcacheBundle](http://www.leaseweblabs.com/2013/03/memcache-support-in-symfony2-wdt/)